The 14 Best Affordable Dog Foods in 2023

 The quality of ingredients is generally the main reason behind the difference in price.
 Premium products usually include natural ingredients that can be traced back to the source.
 However, many brands are managing to cut down the cost without compromising quality.

 If you were to try it for a week, you’d see that it isn’t.
 High-quality ingredients can never be cheap when bought from groceries.
-The reason dog food manufacturers can offer the same ingredients at a lower price is that they tend to source ingredients in bulk quantity.
+The reason dog food manufacturers can offer the same ingredients at a lower price is that they tend to source ingredients in bulk quantities.
 Many manufacturers even have farms where they raise animals.

 Related: